 DHL began incorporating smart glasses in the warehouse to speed up the process of picking orders, Quebec City International Airport equipped their duty managers with Apple Watches enabling them to receive real-time operational alerts with a quick glance at their wrist so that they can make better decisions and decrease delays, Buffalo Wings & Rings restaurant put the new Samsung Gear S3 to work notifying servers when customers need attention without requiring the use of their hands and shaving critical minutes off of the table-to-check cycle which boosts turnover and revenue.

-The thing is, wearables solve a problem more critical to the enterprise than to the individual consumer: it multiplies the capability and productivity of a worker while keeping his or her hands free.
-In essence, wearable technology gives works an extra set of hands.
-In the case of Buffalo Wings & Rings this means that servers are notified the moment that a new table is seated and immediately when service is needed.
+The thing is, wearables solve a problem more critical to the enterprise than to the individual consumer: it multiplies the capability and productivity of a worker while keeping his or her hands-free.
+In essence, wearable technology gives workers an extra set of hands.
+In the case of Buffalo Wings & Rings, this means that servers are notified the moment that a new table is seated and immediately when service is needed.
 This translates to faster turn-around time on tables and, when boosting sales each night by 10-20% is the result, it's pretty significant.

 The use of wearables in the enterprise uncovers the potential to take leaps in productivity the likes of which have not been seen since the industrial revolution.
 Imagine equipping construction workers with smart glasses that allow them to see inside walls or underground so they can locate existing utilities or using smartwatches on knowledge workers to detect when they are at their desk (and therefore available for calls) or when they are becoming stressed or losing the ability to pay attention in a meeting which has carried on for too long.

-Wearable technology is going to be the most popular trend in the enterprises over the next couple of years with sales expected to reach $53.2 billion by 2019.
+Wearable technology is going to be the most popular trend in enterprises over the next couple of years with sales expected to reach $53.2 billion by 2019.
 This technology has many different workplace benefits and plenty of options available to suit the individual use-cases of almost any enterprise.
-In addition to smart watches and glasses, smart clothing is now emerging.
-In March 2017, Levi's and Google announced a partnership to develop a smart jacket that allows it's owner to interact via gestures such as brushing a hand on a sleeve.
-This may sound silly at first glance, but imagine a field worker, soldier, fire-fighter, or any other type of worker who is wearing bulky clothing and possibly gloves that make interacting with a tablet difficult--to them it's not so silly of an idea.
+In addition to smartwatches and glasses, smart clothing is now emerging.
+In March 2017, Levi's and Google announced a partnership to develop a smart jacket that allows its owner to interact via gestures such as brushing a hand on a sleeve.
+This may sound silly at first glance, but imagine a field worker, soldier, firefighter, or any other type of worker who is wearing bulky clothing and possibly gloves that make interacting with a tablet difficult--to them, it's not so silly of an idea.